McGlash/Weather-vs.-Latitude---Data-Visualization-Webpage/README.md

 * A ["Data" page](#data-page) that:
   * Displays a responsive table containing the data used in the visualizations.

-The website have a navigation menu that:
+The website has a navigation menu that:

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.